phantasma-io-archive/Spook/README.md

 Spook can do several operations related to wallet usage.

 To do wallet operations inside Spook, you first need to open it.
 Note that wallet that corresponds to the node private key is open by default.
 This might change in the future.
+Also note that currently using the wallet feature requires you to enable the REST API in the code.

 ```
 wallet.open WIF